This program is offered in online and hybrid formats.*

-This comprehensive 50-hour online hybrid program, offered by California State University, Long Beach (CSULB) in partnership with Condensed Curriculum International (CCI), will prepare you to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification Board’s PTCB exam.
-Through online lectures and optional hands-on labs, you will learn dosage calculations, drug classifications, top 200 drugs, IV flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control, and billing and reimbursement.
+This comprehensive 50-hour program, offered by California State University, Long Beach, will prepare you to work as a pharmacy technician in a retail or other pharmacy setting; and to take the Pharmacy Technician Certification Board’s PTCB exam.
+You will learn dosage calculations, drug classifications, top 200 drugs, IV flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control, and billing and reimbursement.

 - Individuals interested in working in the healthcare system